 Perhaps the most iconic of wedding hair accessories, the flower crown is whimsical and romantic and makes for a simple DIY project.
-Using her experiences as both a newlywed and author, Christy Meisner Doramus dreamed up her book Flower Crowns: 30 Enchanting DIY Floral Creations, the first DIY guide of its kind detailing the steps to create gorgeous floral crowns for any occasion.
-Here, she shares her top tips for pulling off the perfect DIY flower crown for your upcoming nuptials—plus, an exclusive tutorial that you won't want to miss.
+Using her experiences as both a newlywed and author, Christy Meisner Doramus dreamed up her book Flower Crowns: 30 Enchanting DIY Floral Creations, the first do-it-yourself guide of its kind detailing the steps to create gorgeous floral crowns for any occasion.
+Ahead, she shares her top tips for pulling off the perfect DIY flower crown for your upcoming nuptials—plus, an exclusive tutorial that you won't want to miss.

 What to Know About Flower Crowns

 "All you need is confidence and a huge smile.
-It is as simple as that," says Christy.
+It is as simple as that," Doramus says.
 "If you aren't comfortable wearing an oversized flower crown on your wedding day, go with something small and dainty that is comfortable to wear, yet will still make a big impact on your overall look."

-"Larger flower crowns often look better when hair is worn down, but it really depends on your personal style and face shape," the author explains.
+"Larger flower crowns often look better when hair is worn down, but it really depends on your personal style and face shape," she says.
 "But braids and crowns are my absolute favorite combination.
 Crown braids, fishtail braids, side braids—they all look amazing when paired with flower crowns."

-"Lily of the valley is a great option for a classic bride," says Christy.
+"Lily of the valley is a great option for a classic bride," Doramus says.
 "Also, instead of wearing the flowers to the front of your head, you can wear them in the back for a more sophisticated look.
 If you are still uncertain if a crown will go with your non-boho dress, you can simply wear a gorgeous white flower such as a gardenia in your hair, which can still make an impact."

 How to Create Your Own Flower Crown

 - Assorted seasonal greenery and flowers (ranunculus, Japanese ranunculus, and garden roses)

 - 25 to 30 inches of moss-covered florist wire